PhD project: Topologically Active Polymers (Experimental and/or Computational)

 General aim of the projects:

-In this experimental project, the student will prepare entangled systems of DNA either purchased from companies or extracted from bacteria in a variety of topological conditions, i.e. linear, circular, supercoiled, knotted or linked.
+The student will prepare entangled systems of DNA either purchased from companies or extracted from bacteria in a variety of topological conditions, i.e. linear, circular, supercoiled, knotted or linked.
 S/he will then study the rheological properties of such a complex fluid once certain classes of proteins (such as Topoisomerase, restriction enzymes, ligases, or others) are added into the system.
-S/he will be mostly performing microrheology, a technique based on tracking the diffusion of beads embedded in the fluid using microscopy.
-A variation of this project involves the design and investigation of the rheological properties of entangled solutions of DNA origami.
+S/he will be mostly performing microrheology -- a technique based on tracking the diffusion of beads embedded in the fluid using microscopy -- and (confocal) imaging of fluorescent DNA.
+Variations of this project may involve the design and investigation of the rheological properties of entangled solutions of DNA origami and are connected with the computational porject on "chimeric" polymers (see below).

-In this computational project, the student will develop and perform simulations aimed at understanding the behaviour of polymers with “chimeric” topology and/or supercoiled DNA.
-An example of such polymers can be found in this paper.
+The student will be offered with 2 possible projects: (i) develop and perform simulations aimed at understanding the behaviour of non-equilibrium living polymers, i.e. undergoing architectural and/or topological operations on experimental timescales (see this paper) or (ii) perform simulations on polymers with “chimeric” topology and/or supercoiled DNA.
+An example of chimeric polymers can be seen in the figure to the right or this paper.
 The student will learn and perform Molecular Dynamics simulations of coarse-grained polymer models for DNA.
 S/he will develop new algorithms, run large-scale simulations on supercomputers and analyse large datasets.
 The grand goal of this project is to understand the relationship between polymer topology and the rheology of the complex fluid.
-This will unlock the possiblity to design fluids with desired rheology by choosing the architecture of the polymer.
-The student will work closely with other PhDs or PDRAs involved in realising these systems experimentally in particular via DNA origami.
+This will unlock the possibility to (i) change the viscoelasticity of complex fluids by suitable topological operations or (ii) design fluids with desired rheology by choosing the architecture/topology of the polymers.

 - Mr Davide Michieletto (School of Physics & Astronomy, University of Edinburgh)